 Cherry on top

-- Unrefined organic shea butter: UV protection (SPF 5), provides essential fatty acids and nutrients required for collagen production.
+- Unrefined shea butter: provides essential fatty acids and nutrients required for collagen production.
 Softens skin and reduces wrinkles (buy here).

-- Bees wax: UV protection, moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here)
+- Bees wax: moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here)

 - Sweet almond oil: Moisturises and nourishes cracked lips, and vitamin E content is anti-ageing and treats sun damage (buy here).

-Which oils do you prefer to use in your natural lip balm recipe?
+Which oils, butters and waxes do you prefer to use in your natural lip balm recipe?
 Please share in the comments below.